CenterForSpatialResearch/MappingForTheUrbanHumanities/Tutorials/09_AnalyzingData03.md

 Use NYCSchoolRaster as the input file and save the output file as NYCSchoolDistance.tif in the tutorial directory.
 Make sure to select “geo” for dist units:

 ![AnalyzingData]( https://github.com/CenterForSpatialResearch/MappingForTheUrbanHumanities/blob/master/Tutorials/Images/AnalyzingData03/Analyze315.png)
+Click OK:

 ![AnalyzingData]( https://github.com/CenterForSpatialResearch/MappingForTheUrbanHumanities/blob/master/Tutorials/Images/AnalyzingData03/Analyze316.png)

+Now you will generalize these proximity based rasters into discrete distance classes.
+Specifically, you will classify the proximity based rasters into classes of 0-1/4 mile, ¼-½, mile, ½ - ¾ mile and above ¾ mile distances.

+Unfortunately there are no simple to use tools for this in QGIS.
+You will need to use one of the built in GRASS tools for this.
+Open the processing toolbar by choosing Toolbox under the processing menu:

 ![AnalyzingData]( https://github.com/CenterForSpatialResearch/MappingForTheUrbanHumanities/blob/master/Tutorials/Images/AnalyzingData03/Analyze317.png)